Gain access to personalized product screening, the best pricing, rewards, and more!

 Is Benefin Safe?

 Benefin is safe to use when applied according to label directions.
-Benefin has low toxicity to humans and little to no toxic hazard to mammals and birds, but is toxic to fish.
-Please keep pets and children off the treated area until the ground has had time to completely dry.
-Always read the product label for safety instructions in handling active ingredient and or any other pesticide active ingredient.
+It is low toxicity to humans and has little to no toxic hazard to mammals and birds, but it is toxic to fish.
+Please keep pets and children off the treated area until the ground has had time to dry completely.
+Always read the product label for safety instructions in handling the active ingredient and/or any other pesticide active ingredient.

-We recommend the use of safety equipment such as gloves, protective goggles, a breathing mask and long-sleeve clothing when handling Benefin product or any chemical herbicide active ingredient.
+We recommend using safety equipment such as gloves, protective goggles, a breathing mask and long-sleeve clothing when handling Benefin products or any chemical herbicide active ingredient.

 What To Expect

-Benefin is a pre-emergent herbicide so it doesn't actually kill weeds, it just prevents the weed seeds in the soil from germinating.
-If the Benefin active ingredient comes in granule form, you will need to water the product in after applying it to the treated area.
+Benefit is a pre-emergent herbicide, so it doesn't kill weeds; it just prevents the weed seeds in the soil from germinating.
+If the Benefin active ingredient comes in granule form, you must water the product after applying it to the treated area.

 Featured Products

-Balan 2.5 G Pre-Emergent - Balan 2.5 G is a granular pre-emergent herbicide.
-Balan contains the active ingredient Benefin and is ideal for controlling a broad spectrum of annual grassy weeds in lawns and golf courses.
+Balan 2.5 G Pre-Emergent—Balan 2.5 G is a granular pre-emergent herbicide.
+It contains the active ingredient Benefin and is ideal for controlling a broad spectrum of annual grassy weeds in lawns and golf courses.